Brian-Pho/Textbook-Notes/content/posts/books/the-idea-of-the-brain/index.md

 - Review of behaviorism.
 - At the time, there was still no good explanation of apparent goal-directed phenomenon in physiology and behaviour.
 - Uexkull's two key ideas
-    - Umwelt: the inner sensory world of each species.
+    - *Umwelt*: the inner sensory world of each species.
     - That the brain could sense how its output had changed the world and alter its functioning accordingly; in essence feedback.
 - The nature of our sensory impressions is determined a priori, before any experience, by this physiological apparatus of our senses, sensory nerves, and sensory nerve centers.
 - One way to be relatively sure of understanding a mechanism is to make that mechanism.